-- Indirect materials and supplies – these are things (costs) that also go into making your finished items, but they aren’t so easy to keep track of like thread, glue, a little sprig of silk flowers that adds an extra touch of magic.
+- Indirect materials and supplies.
+These are the sneaky ones.
+Things (costs) that also go into making your finished items, but they aren’t so easy to keep track of – like thread, glue, or a little sprig of silk flowers that adds an extra touch of magic.
 You know you used them but you can’t always tell exactly how much (say feet, inches, drops, etc.) you actually used.

 - Tools, machinery & patterns.
 Let’s not leave out the trusty tools, machinery and patterns that help you to bring your creations to live.
 These are the items that aren’t literally part of the product itself, but you couldn’t make your handmade item without them.
-We’re talking about essential things like hand sewing needles, crochet hooks, knitting needles, scissors, pliers, even a sewing machine.
+We’re talking about essential things like hand sewing needles, crochet hooks, knitting needles, scissors, pliers, and maybe even your trusty sewing machine.

-- Shipping, Packaging & Postage – these are all the fees involved in getting your finished items delivered to your customer.
-Examples include: boxes, padded mailers, labels, envelopes, postage scale, decorative packaging, as well at the actual price of the postage.
+- Shipping, Packaging & Postage.
+Don’t forget about the fees involved in getting your finished items delivered to your customer.
+This covers everything from boxes and padded mailers to labels, envelopes, and the actual cost of the postage.

 Overhead consists of a LOT of things:

 - Photography expenses.
 To capture the essence of your creations.
 You might need photo editing software, props, a camera, or even a fancy lightbox

 - Travel.
 Travel expenses are also part of the game – mileage or gas for driving to the post office, to the craft store, to exhibit at a craft fair, attend a business meeting, lodging for staying over night for any of these reasons.

 - You’ll be able to tell if your business is really making money or not, and

 - you’ll be able to use most of these expenses as deductions when you file your tax return